system76/docs/_articles/upgrade-pop.md

 ### Broken Upgrade

 Please see the steps above to create a bootable USB.
 Restart your computer and start your computer from the bootable USB.
-When given the option, choose **Try Pop!_os**.
+When given the option select your Language and Keyboard then choose **Try Demo Mode**.

 Next follow the steps to repair grub first: